 Interdisciplinary study marks the Learning Village Grades 5 – 8 curriculum, with English and history combined in the fifth grade course The Journey, and combined still further with art, architecture, philosophy, and religion in the School’s Humanities Program which begins in seventh grade.
 Our Singapore Math curriculum stretches from Kindergarten through sixth grade for a depth of learning mathematical concepts, and provides a firm foundation for our Integrated Math sequence in grades eight through twelve, which consolidates pre-algebra, algebra, and geometry.

-Spanning the Kindergarten through twelfth grade curriculum is our Computer Science Initiative.
+Spanning the Grades K - 12 curriculum is our Computer Science Initiative.
 Early forays into coding in the lower grades allow our middle learners to grow as computational thinkers, makers, and coders.
 Computer science elective classes and clubs are available in the Learning Village Grades 5 – 8, and push our students not just to pursue a vital new academic pursuit but to stretch how they think and solve problems.
 In the Upper School, computer science continues to enhance an already strong foundational sequence of physics, chemistry, biology, and earth science.
 The world is studied closely in these science courses, and scientific content meshes wonderfully with the growing skills and habits of young scientists and naturalists.

 Also encouraging our Upper School students to think broadly and make connections is the Upper School Humanities program, in which previously separated subjects are explored in an in-depth, interdisciplinary manner that allows students to reflect on themselves, the world around them, and their places in it.